PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Working with Segmented Properties.md

 ## Linking Property Sets

-Once you've created a Property Set you can then attach it to *Leaderboards*, *Achievements* and *Virtual Goods* and it will be available wherever you use those objects.
+Once you've created a Property Set you can then attach it to [Leaderboards](/Documentation/Configurator/Leaderboards.md), [Achievements](/Documentation/Configurator/Achievements.md) and [Virtual Goods](/Documentation/Configurator/Virtual Goods.md) and it will be available wherever you use those objects.
 Let's create an Achievement and our Property Set to it.
 Navigate to 'Achievements' and create a new one.
 On the Achievements edit page, you'll see a new field: 'Property Set'.
 From this drop-down you can see all the Property Sets you have available.

 ![](img/SegmentedProperties/6.png)